carpentries/instructor-training/_episodes/01-welcome.md

 objectives:
 - "Introduce yourself to your fellow workshop participants."
 - "Describe what will and will not be covered in this workshop."
-- "Understand that the Carpentries are communities of volunteers who develop lessons and teach workshops on basic computing and data skills for researchers."
+- "Understand that The Carpentries is a community of volunteers who develop lessons and teach workshops on basic computing and data skills for researchers."
 keypoints:
-- "The Carpentries are communities of practice.
+- "The Carpentries is a community of practice.
 We strive to provide a welcoming environment for all learners and take our Code of Conduct seriously."
 - "This episode sets the stage for the entire workshop.
 The introductions and exercises help everyone begin to develop a relationship and trust."
-- "This workshop will cover general teaching pedagogy and how it applies specifically to the Carpentries."
+- "This workshop will cover general teaching pedagogy and how it applies specifically to The Carpentries."
 - "Learner motivation and prior knowledge vary widely, but can be assessed with a quick multiple choice question."
 ---